Adler-real/Better_ContentWarning/README.md

 - Emotes are Free in the Store 🛍️!

+- Buy a Boombox with Music and Meme Sounds 🔊️!

 - You have now a Crossair!

+- You can Push Your Friends with Holding `E`!

+  - Please set in the ingame settings under `Modded` the option `Shove Enemies` to `No`

 - You can Ragdoll by Holding `TAB`